 Just by being a Chamber member you are already promoting your business to the community and other Chamber members by being included in our online Business Directory and the Official Guide to New Braunfels.
-To enhance your online presence, advertising space is available on many different webpages including pages targeting tourists, Chamber members and potential members, and the business community.
+To enhance your online presence, advertising space is available.
 Contact Alyssa@InNewBraunfels.com for more information on advertising on the Chamber’s website.

 There are also several opportunities to sponsor events, such as the annual Business Trade Show, the annual Texas Legislative Conference, the annual Chamber Banquet & Awards Ceremony, New Member Receptions and Orientations, NB Business University Seminars, and Board of Directors Luncheons.
 For more information on sponsoring one of these events, please email Info@InNewBraunfels.com and specify which event you are interested in.

 The annual Business Trade Show, held each September, is a great way to market your business directly to local residents, including other Chamber members.
 Your business would set up a booth and display your products and services to potential clients during this two-day event which sees an attendance of nearly 2,000.
 For more information on the Business Trade Show, email Stephen@InNewBraunfels.com.